jonathanolson/slither/notes/patterns.md

       - getOnlyImpliedSectorHexBoardRules 1 0 [kitty 1]
       - getImpliedColorHexBoardRules 1 0 [kitty 2] <--- #132, but OMG it is chugging!!!
       - getImpliedGeneralBoardRules 2 6 [kitty 3]
-      - getImpliedColorSquareBoardRules 2 0 [kitty 4]
+      - - [kitty 4]
-      - getImpliedColorSquareBoardRules 2 4 [kitty 5]
+      - getImpliedColorSquareBoardRules 2 4 [kitty 5] <---- last of its type?
       - getImpliedSectorGeneralBoardRules 1 2 [kitty 6]
       - getImpliedColorHexBoardRules 1 0 [kitty 7]
       - getImpliedGeneralBoardRules 2 56 [kitty 8]